 As discussed below, there are many complications associated with the exercise.
 There are, however, also far more complications and heroic assumptions associated with the estimation of GDP than most who use this measure generally recognize.
-Despite the complications, a measure on unpaid care work that reflects pesos, rupees, rand, shillings, yen or won, might have greater success in attracting the attention of economists than measures that simply record time.
+Despite the complications, a measure that reflects pesos, rupees, rand, shillings or won, might have greater success in attracting the attention of economists than measures that simply record time.
 Assigning monetary value to care also allows comparison with a range of other macroeconomic measures, thus highlighting the relative importance of care in the different economies.